Claude-Jean Allouez

-Claude Jean Allouez (June 6, 1622 – August 28, 1689) was a Jesuit missionary and French explorer of North America.
+Claude Jean Allouez, SJ (June 6, 1622 – August 28, 1689) was a Jesuit missionary and French explorer of North America.
 He established a number of missions among the indigenous people living near Lake Superior.

 Biography

 Allouez was born in Saint-Didier-en-Velay in the département of Haute-Loire in south-central France.
 In 1639, he graduated from the College of Le Puy, and became a Jesuit novice in Toulouse, France.
 In 1655, he was ordained a priest of the Roman Catholic Church.
 Allouez arrived in Quebec in 1658 and immediately began a study of the Wyandot and Anishinaabe languages to prepare himself for work as a missionary among the American Indian tribes along the St. Lawrence River.

 In 1660 he became the superior of the mission at Trois-Rivières, Quebec.
 His stay there lasted until 1663 when he was named vicar general of a part of the diocese of Quebec that is now the central region of the United States.
 This appointment was made by Bishop François de Laval, the first bishop of New France.

 From 1665 through 1669 Allouez made a missionary tour of the western missions.
 In 1667 he visited the village of the Nipissing Indians who had fled there during the Iroquois onslaught of 1649-50 and celebrated the first mass beside the Nipigon River May 29, 1667.
 He went back to Quebec in search of assistants, and immediately returned to the missions.

-On December 3, 1669 Allouez said the first Mass in Oconto, Wisconsin.
+On December 3, 1669, Allouez said the first Mass in Oconto, Wisconsin.
 He served as a missionary to the Potawatomi.
 The Menominee began participating in the fur trade network and converting to Christianity.
-The next year he was with the Mesquakie, establishing St. Mark's Mission, and founding the mission of St. James among the Miami and Mascouten Indians, finally returning to Green Bay later that year.
+The next year he was with the Meskwaki, establishing St. Mark's Mission, and founding the mission of St. James among the Miami and Mascouten peoples, finally returning to Green Bay later that year.